runxiyu/furgit/README.md

 However this is a microbenchmark and does not reflect all real-world performance.
-For example, when recursively listing tree entires and commits, Furgit's performance is slightly slower than libgit2, both lack behind Git by multiple orders of magnitude.
+For example, when recursively listing tree entires and commits, Furgit's performance is only slightly faster than libgit2;
+both lack behind Git by multiple orders of magnitude.

 Things we might consider in the future include: